 “No taxation without representation”

-After winning the French and Indian War, Great Britain was the dominant colonial power.
-But when she imposed new taxes on the American colonies to cover the high costs of war without granting them political participation, it sparked outrage.
-Many Americans objected to the mother country’s imposing its will on the colonies.
+So the Crown imposed new taxes on the American colonies.
+Many Americans objected to the mother country’s imposing its will on the colonies, it sparked outrage.
 According to English law, there could be “no taxation without representation”.
 That led to boycotts and acts of resistance such as the Boston Tea Party.
 Great Britain then passed a series of penal laws, the “Intolerable Acts” or “Coercive Acts”.

 Outrage among the colonists

 Andy, who had come to North America as a youth, was now a grandfather.
 Ambrose and his wife Rachel had a son, Emmett, and a daughter, Laurie.
 Betty and her husband Simon had a son, Randolph.
 He and Cathy had been granted a long, happy life together before she died in peace.

 One evening Ambrose came back from a visit to his sister in Philadelphia.
 “Over there people are outraged too,” he said, “now Great Britain wants to punish us.
 They have passed a series of laws: Boston harbor is closed for trading, meetings in the cities are forbidden, all British officials are freed from the jurisdiction of the courts of Massachusetts.
 Furthermore, we must provide quarters for British soldiers.
 That is intolerable!”
 When English soldiers tried to seize munitions stored by a colonial militia, the American Revolutionary War broke out.